bar-tech00/My-OSCP-Journey/Walkthroughs/TryHackMe/Evil-GPT.md

 ![4. tail evilai.py.](/images/TryHackMe/Evil-GPT/4_tail_evilai.png)

 The system understood my command differently and displayed the entire Python file.
 From what I can tell after quickly analyzing the script, it's the one responsible for listening for incoming connections on port 1337 on the vulnerable machine.
 However, in the import section, something caught my attention: `import ollama`.
 Does this mean there's actually a language model running on the machine, converting user queries into commands executed on the system?
-Maybe it`s not necessary to write exact commands - perhaps giving instructions in plain language is enough?
+Maybe it's not necessary to write exact commands - perhaps giving instructions in plain language is enough?
 Let`s check.
 As a test, I'll try to find out who I am using both of the mentioned methods.

 ![5. whoami.](/images/TryHackMe/Evil-GPT/5_whoami.png)